ConradoZA/game-of-capitals/README.md

 # Game of Capitals

-A technical Skills Test I did on July 25, 2020.
+What happens when you take a simple [skills test](https://github.com/ConradoZA/United-Cuisines-Test) and turn it into a full-fledged web?
+This.
-A simple game where you have to place a mark on the map where you think is one of the capital cities of Europe.
+A simple game where you have to place a mark on the map where you think is one of the capital cities of the world.

 - ⚓ [Requires](#user-content-requires)
 - 🏁 [Quick Start](#user-content-quick-start)